syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

 ## Sorting column on Gantt Chart initialization

-The Gantt Chart component can be rendered with sorted columns initially, and this can be achieved by using the `SortSettings` property.
-You can add columns that are sorted initially in the `SortSettings.Columns` collection defined with `Field` and `Direction` properties.
+The Gantt Chart component can be rendered with sorted columns initially, and this can be achieved by using the `GanttSortSettings` property.
+You can add columns that are sorted initially in the `GanttSortSettings.Columns` collection defined with `Field` and `Direction` properties.
 The following code example shows how to add the sorted column to Gantt Chart initialization.

 ```csharp
 @using Syncfusion.Blazor.Gantt